The New EXP 7i is the updated version of the older model of the same name, but it’s still one of NordicTrack’s budget-friendlier models.

 When it comes to treadmills, they have several models to choose from in their current lineup, including a few older models that are still floating around out there.

-At the time of writing this, the EXP 7i is selling for around $1100, making it quite affordable as home treadmills go.
+Anyway, at the time of writing this, the EXP 7i is selling for around $1299, making it quite affordable as home treadmills go.

 - 7″ HD touchscreen console